wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/linode/build-machine-preparation.md

-Before performing an expedited or full build, you need to set up a build machine.
+Before performing an expedited build, you need to set up a build machine.
 The way you do this for Linode is as follows:

 ----------------